Updated: November 21st, 2014

 Use as layers

 You can open the files as a layer via the place command or via the open command and then just select and copy and paste.
 The place command (embedded or linked in the latest version of PS) means the files all have transparency which can be modified and added to, also layer styles and effects can be added.
-The layers can also be re-position as required to create endless designs (you can also set up various layer comps to change the position and visibility.
+The layers can also be re-position as required to create endless presets (you can also set up various layer comps to change the position and visibility.

 Source for patterns in PSP

-The PNG images can be quickly added to the patterns folder of PSP and then the designs will be accessible via the materials palette in PaintShop Pro.
+The PNG images can be quickly added to the patterns folder of PSP and then they will be accessible via the materials palette in PaintShop Pro.
 You can also add the PNG images to other folders such as textures etc. You can find the location for these folders via the preferences section 'file locations' in PaintShop Pro

 How can I use them ?